-- High performance algorithms – FAST has several high performance parallel OpenCL implementations of common algorithms, such as marching cubes surface extraction, Gaussian smoothing, threshold segmentation and seeded region growing.
+- High performance algorithms – FAST has several high performance parallel OpenCL implementations of common algorithms, such as marching cubes surface extraction, Gaussian smoothing, non-local means, block matching tracking and seeded region growing.

 - Fast concurrent visualization – Rendering and computation are done in separate threads to ensure smooth responsive visualizations.
-Several types of visualizations are supported both 3D (mesh, point, line and image slice rendering) and 2D (2D image, image slice and segmentation/label rendering, whole slide image (WSI) pyramids).
+Several types of visualizations are supported both 3D (mesh, point, line, image slice and volume rendering) and 2D (2D image, image slice and segmentation/label rendering, whole slide image (WSI) pyramids).

-- Interoperability – FAST can be integrated with pipelines from the Insight Toolkit (ITK) and the Visualization Toolkit (VTK) to send image data between the frameworks.
-FAST can also be easily integrated into existing Qt applications.
+- Interoperability – FAST can be used with Python and can also be easily integrated into existing Qt applications.

 FAST has been described in the following research articles.
 If you use this framework for research please cite them: